boldflight/BibleConverter/test_EPUB/output/jer.md

 and fortifies her elevated stronghold,
-I will send destroyers against her,” says the Lord. the sound of great destruction from the land of the Babylonians.
+I will send destroyers against her,” says the Lord.

+[54] Cries of anguish will come from Babylon, the sound of great destruction from the land of the Babylonians.
 [55] For the Lord is ready to destroy Babylon, and put an end to her loud noise.